Changes in Nette Tester 1.5.0

 vendor/bin/tester) now prints PHP startup

 errors.
-It may disclose problem with PHP extensions loading.
+It may disclose a problem with PHP extensions loading.

-Next new feature is internal thing for now.
+The next new feature is an internal thing for now.
 The

-which represents one PHP process, now captures stderr output.
-It's internal,
+instance, which represents one PHP process, now captures stderr output.

-because you cannot use it for assertion yet.
-Stderr capturing has been discussed
+It's internal because you cannot use it for assertion yet.
+Stderr capturing has

-a long time ago.
-It's because this part of PHP (capturing more descriptors then
+been discussed a long time ago.
+It's because this part of PHP (capturing more

-one) is very buggy on Windows.
-With new PHP versions it looks better and
+descriptors then one) is very buggy on Windows.
+With new PHP versions, it looks

 And that's all.
 As I said, a small release.
 Some tiny bugs in